 Maintain a greater braking distance between your car and the vehicle in front of you, especially in conditions like rain, ice and snow; leave as much as ten times the usual recommended gap.

-When starting or climbing hills, leave plenty of room in front of the car so you can maintain a steady speed without the need for changing gear or acceleration.
+When climbing hills, leave plenty of room in front of the car so you can maintain a steady speed without the need for changing gear or acceleration.

 When going downhill, use a low gear for going downhill and try to avoid braking unless absolutely necessary.
 Again, make sure you leave plenty of space between you and the car in front of you.